alexhalenke/DE_Neobank_Backend/README.md

 ## Set Up and Installation

-Steps to install your project:
+Steps to set up and install the project:
+  Backend
   - git clone the project
   - "poetry install"
   - create a .env file with: LAKE_BUCKET, POSTGRES_PASSWORD, DATASET, GCP_LOCATION, GCP_PROJECT_ID